cdzombak/thingshub/README.md

 ## Workflow

-* This never updates Github from Things; GH is the canonical source of truth.
+* This never updates Github from Things; GH is the source of truth.
 * This will always create issues in Next, except for issues that have no area *or* project.
 You can move to Today/Someday as desired.
 * This *will* move issues to areas/projects to reflect milestone changes.
 This doesn't touch Today/Next/Someday.